davluangu/mlapi/README.md

 # [WIP] Machine Learning API
-This is my tinkering around with various technologies.
-This is a work in progress.
-Until I remove the WIP and start tagging commits, everything is probably broken.

 #### Goal
 Produce productionizable Python predictive models as dockerized REST APIs.
 I am currently exploring this project from the top of the stack going downward simply because that is where I am currently getting the most return on learnings per unit time.

+#### Status
+This is my tinkering around with various technologies.
+Until I remove the WIP and start tagging commits, everything is probably broken.

 #### Planned stack:
 - Docker